oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       Do one the following:

-      {{%expand "Click here to expand." %}}
     - Option 1: Update your current domain resource file from the Initial use case.
       - Add the secret to its `spec.configuration.secrets` stanza:

           ```